Asdrúbal Cabrera: Cleveland Indians (2007–2014)

-Cabrera hit his first career grand slam against New York Yankees' pitcher Anthony Claggett to cap a 14-run second inning for the Indians on April 18, 2009 at the new Yankee Stadium, and had a career-high four hits with five RBIs as the Indians went on to win 22–4.
-May 17, 2010 at Tropicana Field he suffered a broken left forearm that landed him on the 60-day disabled list.
+Cabrera hit his first career grand slam against New York Yankees' pitcher Anthony Claggett to cap a 14-run second inning for the Indians on April 18, 2009, at the new Yankee Stadium, and had a career-high four hits with 5 RBI as the Indians went on to win 22–4.
+Through June 2, he was batting .316 with a team-high 38 runs, 13 doubles, 27 RBI and seven stolen bases.
+In that day's game against the Minnesota Twins, Cabrera sprained his shoulder in a collision with Twins shortstop Brendan Harris.
+He was placed on the disabled list the next day, and returned on June 28 against the Cincinnati Reds.
+In 131 games, Cabrera batted a career-high .308 with six home runs and 68 RBI.
+He also set a career-high with 17 stolen bases.

+On May 17, 2010, at Tropicana Field, Cabrera suffered a broken left forearm that landed him on the disabled list.
 He later made two rehab starts on July 12 and 13, 2010 with the Mahoning Valley Scrappers, the Indians' Short-Season A affiliate, going a combined 2-for-6 with a walk, double, and 2 RBI in both games, the first a 10–5 loss and second a 4–2 win at Eastwood Field.
-Cabrera began his stint with the AA Akron Aeros on July 15, 2010 for more rehab work, before he was activated from the 60-day disabled list on July 20.
+Cabrera began his stint with the Double-A Akron Aeros on July 15, 2010, for more rehab work, before he was activated from the 60-day disabled list on July 20.
+For the season, Cabrera batted .276 with three home runs and 29 RBI in 97 games.

-During the 2011, Cabrera hit 25 home runs (Indians record for a shortstop) and drove in 92 RBIs, both career highs.
-He also hit for a .273 average and stole 17 bases, while making several highlight plays at the shortstop position.
+During the 2011 season, Cabrera hit 25 home runs (setting a franchise record for a shortstop) and recorded 92 RBI, both career highs.
+He also hit for a .273 average and stole 17 bases in 151 games, while making several highlight plays at the shortstop position.
 For his heroics, he earned his first All-Star appearance while receiving the Silver Slugger Award and the Indians Heart and Hustle Award.
 He was also named the team's Man of the Year by the Cleveland Chapter of the Baseball Writers' Association of America.

 On February 10, 2012, Cabrera signed a one-year, $4.55 million deal with the Indians to avoid arbitration.
 In the process, Cabrera filed for $5.2 million, but the Indians submitted $3.75 million.
 He was the final Indian eligible for arbitration to be under contract, and he was under team control through 2013.